 Ammonia;

-5-day biochemical oxygen demand @ 20 degrees Celsius (BOD5), and

-Bacterial indicator(s), including total coliform bacteria, fecal coliform bacteria (or E-coli), and/or enterococcus as specified in, and sufficient to determine compliance with the applicable Basin Plan water quality objectives.

-Dependent on the receiving water(s), sampling of bacterial indicators shall be sufficient to determine post-spill (after the spill) compliance with the water quality objectives and bacterial standards of the California Ocean Plan or the California Inland Surface Water Enclosed Bays, and Estuaries Plan, including the frequency and/or number of post-spill receiving water samples as may be specified in the applicable plans.
+Appropriate bacterial indicator(s) per the applicable Basin Plan water quality objective or Regional Board direction which may include total and fecal coliform, enterococcus, or E. coli.

 2.6.
 Safety and Access Exceptions

-If the Enrollee encounters access restrictions or unsafe conditions that prevents its compliance with spill response requirements or monitoring requirements in this General Order, the Enrollee shall provide documentation of access restrictions and/or safety hazards in the corresponding required report.
+If the Enrollee encounters access restrictions or unsafe conditions that prevents its compliance with spill response requirements or monitoring requirements in this General Order, the Enrollee shall provide documentation of access restrictions and/or safety hazards in the CIWQS report.

 REPORTING REQUIREMENTS